overlookinfra/pcp-test/doc/connection.md

 PCP Association requests are sent with a given TTL (`association-ttl-s` in seconds).
-Note that such TTL is only meant for the processing of the request message; it's not referred to the entire association process.
+Note that such TTL is only meant for the processing of the request message; instead, the timeout for the entire association process can be specified by `association-timeout-s` (in seconds).

 Note that the `broker-ws-uris` is a global option, whereas all other options mentioned in this section are specific to the Connection Test and must be